 ABOUT MARRIAGE AND FAMILY THERAPY

 This theory can be thought of in the same sense as an ecosystem.
-Through my education and training I have worked extensively to understand and learn what a “system“ is as it relates to human relationships, and how to honor the many ways an individuals own system functions- in harmony or out of harmony with what and who is in their every day lives.
-Through graduate classes like Family Systems I&II which explore and identify attachments, I have learned the different ways people express themselves in relationships and how they experience relationships; Multicultural classes that train therapist to look at family as culture, ethnicity as culture, community as culture, gender as culture- and the many ways people express themselves and experience the world through their personal culture as part of their system.
-Child psychology classes to understand the root cause of how we attach, or bond, with others in our early years and what implications that may have on current friendships, parenting, partnering and the suppport systems in your life.
+Through my education and training I have worked extensively to understand and learn what a “system“ is as it relates to human relationships, and how to honor the many ways an individual’s own system functions- in harmony or out of harmony with their every day lives.
+Through graduate classes like Family Systems I learned about emotional attachments, I have learned the different ways people express themselves in relationships and how they experience relationships (feeling safe and connected to others).
+Multicultural classes that train therapist to look at family as culture, ethnicity as culture, community as culture, gender as culture- and the many ways people express themselves and experience the world through their personal culture as part of their system.
+Child psychology classes to understand the beginnings of how we attach, or bond, with others in our early years based on our childhood expereince, and what implications that may have on current friendships, parenting, partnering and your chosen support systems in your life.

 American Association of Marriage and Family